 Pine Forest Association Architectural Guidelines and

-Requests for Approval of Construction/Site Change
+Requests for Approval of Construction

-RESPONSIBLE DESIGN: Choose fire resistant building materials; use design strategies that minimize environmental impact and work in concert with the local topography and microclimate.
+Responsible design: Choose fire resistant building materials; use design strategies that minimize environmental impact and work in concert with the local topography and microclimate.

 The Guidelines are intended to ensure that the review process is efficiently and effectively administered and that individual property owners and the community are treated fairly in the process.